QuiltMC/rfcs/structure/0068-qsl-teams.md

 <!-- For simplicity, a lot of the boilerplate not relevant to a team definition was left out of this RFC-->
 ## Explanation
-The QSL Team is made up of three subteams, QSL Core, QSL Triage, and Quilted Fabric API.
+The QSL Team is made up of three subteams, QSL Core, the QSL team, and Quilted Fabric API.
 One cannot only be a member of the "QSL Team", they must also be a member of at least one subteam.

 New subteams can be created by the QSL Core team by amending this RFC.